plone/documentation/docs/backend/behaviors.md

 When a behavior is enabled for a particular object, it will be possible to adapt that object to the behavior's interface.
 Otherwise, when the behavior is disabled, adaptation will fail or falls back to a more generic adapter, if any is registered.

-A behavior is at least a combination of an interface (also as a form field provider), metadata such as a name, title, and description, and sometimes an adapter factory with a marker interface.
+A behavior is at least a combination of an interface (also as a form field provider); metadata such as a name, title, and description; and sometimes an adapter factory with a marker interface.
-When a behavior is enabled, an interface is added to the content object to indicate its presence - it now provides the interface.
+When a behavior is enabled, an interface is added to the content object to indicate its presence.
+In other words, the content object now provides the interface.

 Behaviors without an adapter factory can be used either as a simple marker or to provide additional form fields.
 In this case, adapting a content object with this interface returns the content object itself, because adapting an object that already provides the exact same interface returns the very same object.
-Based on the now-provided interface, i.e specific views can be registered with the content type, or event handlers can be registered to respond to specific actions.
+Based on the now-provided interface, specific views can be registered with the content type, or event handlers can be registered to respond to specific actions.

-In other cases, there is also an adapter factory (usually a class), which will be invoked (initialized) to get an appropriate adapter when requested.
+In other cases, there is also an adapter factory (usually a Python class), which will be invoked (initialized) to get an appropriate adapter when requested.
-If an adapter factory is used an explicit marker interface is required.
+If an adapter factory is used, an explicit marker interface is required.

-With an adapter factory in place, custom getters and setters for form fields can be implemented, or even new methods i.e. for calculations or to combine data can be added.
+With an adapter factory in place, custom getters and setters for form fields can be implemented, or even new methods.
+For example, calculations or the combination of data can be added.

 ### Registration

-Behaviors are registered globally using the <plone.behavior /> {term}`ZCML` directive.
+Behaviors are registered globally using the `<plone.behavior />` {term}`ZCML` directive.
-Internally, this directive registers a named utility that provides `plone.behavior.interfaces.IBehavior`, which contains combined information about the behavior such as its name, interface, factory/marker interface, and metadata.
+Internally, this directive registers a named utility that provides `plone.behavior.interfaces.IBehavior`.
+This utility contains combined information about the behavior, such as its name, interface, factory or marker interface, and metadata.

 ```{seealso}
 The [README file of `plone.behavior`](https://github.com/plone/plone.behavior/blob/master/README.rst) explains the concepts and different ways to register a behavior in detail.